Krzysztof-Antosik/Two-Direction-Sticky-Sidebar/README.md

 I wrote code to use in my own project.
 All ready-made solutions used jQuery or had a lot of unnecessary code.
 I share it because it may be useful to someone.
 I allow it to be freely modified.
 Perhaps I will extend the script in the future.

+you can read more about the project in my article (in Polish): [Two Direction Sticky Sidebar – JavaScript - Antosik.dev]([https://tdss.antosik.dev/](https://antosik.dev/projekty/dwukierunkowy-pasek-boczny-two-direction-sticky-sidebar/))

 ## Usage

 This is the use of this script you must add attribute: `data-sticky ="true"` to your Sidebar.